bsvalues/TerraFusionPlayground/codeagent-cli/docs/MULTI_AGENT_ARCHITECTURE.md

   type: 'analyze_query',
   priority: 'high',
   payload: {
-    query: 'SELECT * FROM users WHERE status = "active"' }
+    query: 'SELECT * FROM users WHERE status = "active"', },
 });

 // Work with the result